kiyotakaaKira/AURA-/README.md

 </div>

-**AURA** (Adaptive User Reality Assistant) is an open-source research project at the intersection of **Computer Vision**, **Artificial Intelligence**, and **Human-Computer Interaction**.
+**AURA** (Adaptive User Response Assistant) is an open-source research project at the intersection of **Computer Vision**, **Artificial Intelligence**, and **Human-Computer Interaction**.
 It transforms a standard webcam into an intelligent gesture-tracking system capable of replacing traditional mouse input with natural hand movements.

 Unlike academic gesture recognition demos that require specialized depth cameras, motion gloves, or controlled environments — AURA runs on a standard laptop webcam in real-time, making advanced HCI research accessible to anyone.